VI. Reporting

 To enable the College to respond to all reports in a prompt and equitable manner, the College encourages all individuals to report any incident directly to the Civil Rights & Title IX Coordinator.
 However, the College recognizes that a student or employee may choose to report to any employee of the College.

-All Kenyon employees (except those who are designated as confidential resources) are considered mandatory reporters and are required to share all known information related to a report, including the identities of the parties, with the Civil Rights & Title IX Coordinator.
-In addition, student employees who have responsibility for the welfare of other students, including Community Advisors, are required to report all known information.
-Other student employees who receive information within the context of their jobs are required to report to the Civil Rights & Title IX Coordinator.
+All Kenyon employees (except those who are designated as confidential resources), and Community Advisors are considered mandatory reporters and are required to share all known information related to a report, including the identities of the parties, with the Civil Rights & Title IX Coordinator, unless they are the complainant.
+In addition, student employees who learn about Prohibited Conduct while acting in the scope of their employment with the College.

-Civil Rights & Title IX Coordinator
+Director of the Office for Civil Rights & Title IX Coordinator

-Kevin Peterson 740-427-5245
+Kevin Peterson, 740-427-5245

 106 College Park Street